Is the United States headed for a recession?

 The bottom line is this don’t let the threat of a recession scare you.
 You can take steps now to prepare for the worst-case scenario in case you are laid off down the road.

-Make sure to keep this video in mind so you can refer back to it, if you are laid off.
+Keep these tips in mind so you can refer back to them, if you are laid off.

 Remember, Nanny Parent Connection is always here to help.

-Alright everyone, those are my six tips to help recession proof your nanny career.
+Those are our six tips to help recession proof your nanny career.

 recession proof nanny